An0ther0ne/Stars/README.md

 Realization of a very famous screensaver "through the Universe" using Python, OpenCV and NumPy.
 Purpose: to test the performance of random access to an array elements in this bundle.

+Worked program looks like this:

 ![stars](img/stars.gif)

+And with inverted colors option like this:

 ![stars inverted](img/starsw.gif)

 ## Control keys: